epfl-si/wp-dev/README.md

 This will deploy a WordPress development environment using docker and docker compose.

-Inside the `wp-dev` directory, you will get:
+Inside the `wp-dev` directory, you should see:

 - Other repositories that are needed:
    - `menu-api`: https://github.com/epfl-si/menu-api